dsnkostic/discmaster-example/README.md

   * One for storing the game reviews
   * One for storing the ratings
   * One for storing the recommendations
-  * One for AngularJS frontend (Backend for Frontend pattern [BFF](https://samnewman.io/patterns/architectural/bff/)
+  * One for AngularJS frontend (Backend for Frontend pattern [BFF](https://samnewman.io/patterns/architectural/bff/) )
 * [ ] Implement Circuit breakers to defend frontend.
 Investigate [Hystrix](https://github.com/Netflix/Hystrix)
-* [ ] Use a [nginx reverse proxy] (https://www.nginx.com/resources/wiki/).
+* [ ] Use a [nginx reverse proxy](https://www.nginx.com/resources/wiki/).
 Not to much as it seems that Zuul offers better performance
 * [ ] Use a service discovery.
 Evaluate and implement [Eureka](https://github.com/Netflix/eureka)
   * What about [Consul](https://www.consul.io/discovery.html)
 * [ ] Use a reverse proxy and API gateway.
 Evaluate [Zuul](https://github.com/Netflix/eureka).
 Some [thoughts](https://engineering.opsgenie.com/comparing-api-gateway-performances-nginx-vs-zuul-vs-spring-cloud-gateway-vs-linkerd-b2cc59c65369).
 Not sure if these should be separated in two points.